SystemsApproach/5G/disaggregate.rst

 But packet scheduling and CPU scheduling are low-level mechanisms.
-What makes slicing work is to also virtualize and replicate the entire service mesh that implements the Mobile Core.
+What makes slicing work is to also virtualize and replicate the entire service graph that implements the Mobile Core.
 If you think of a slice as a system abstraction, then that abstraction needs to keep track of the set of interconnected microservices that implement each slice, and then instruct the underlying packet schedulers to allocate